Kur1sutaru/fantastic_databases_and_where_to_find_them/page.md

-## Step 1 Discovering the ACE2 gene
+## Step 1 searching basic information on ACE2

 First of all, we use OMIM <https://omim.org/> to found more informations abou the *ACE2* gene.